harshilshrma/LeetCode/README.md

 # My LeetCode Solutions

 Contained within this repository are solutions to various LeetCode questions I've tackled.
 > The solutions are organized into folders categorized by difficulty levels: Easy, Medium, and Hard.
-Each file is named using the respective LeetCode question number along with it's name.
+Each file is named using the respective LeetCode question number along with its name.
+> <p><em><strong>Note: Head over to the "src" folder to access my LeetCode solutions.</strong></em></p>

-This repository serves as a curated collection showcasing my solutions to challenges across different difficulty levels on the LeetCode platform.
+This repository is a curated collection showcasing my solutions to challenges across different difficulty levels on the LeetCode platform.

 <br>